Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Before he combined his horror chops with the Marvel Cinematic Universe in Doctor Strange, director Scott Derrickson freaked us all out with the horror film Sinister.
 Now he’s back to scaring us all to death — and you’re definitely going to want to take the call.

 A new trailer for Derrickson’s latest horror film, The Black Phone, from Blumhouse and Universal Pictures has arrived.
-The period-set thriller follows Finney Shaw (For All Mankind's Mason Thames), a 13-year-old boy who has been abducted and is being held by a sadistic masked killer known by locals as "The Grabber."
+The period-set thriller follows Finney Blake (For All Mankind's Mason Thames), a 13-year-old boy who has been abducted and is being held by a sadistic masked killer known by locals as "The Grabber."
 But just as all hope seems lost, Finney starts receiving calls on a disconnected phone…from the killer’s former victims, trying to help him find a way to survive and escape.

 The Grabber is played by Sinister star and four-time Oscar nominee Ethan Hawke, who is almost unrecognizably terrifying in the role.
 Seriously, he’s about to birth a new generation of nightmare fuel.
 The aesthetics are clearly leaning into some It vibes (all the way down to some red black balloons and a yellow rain slicker), and for the most part it works.
 The film is based on the award-winning short story of the same name written by Locke & Key co-creator, Joe Hill (he just so happens to be the son of Stephen King), for his 20th Century Ghosts collection.